AbdlrahmanSaberAbdo/MiniSend/README.md

 # Notes
 - I used my package [Laragine](https://github.com/yepwoo/laragine) so the application structure follow `HMVC` pattern so to be able to see the `Mail` module you should go to this path `core/Mail`

+If you woul'd like to know more about **HMVC** pattern check my article on medium, here's the [link](https://abdlrahmansaber.medium.com/how-organize-big-projects-in-laravel-900a3749cfde)